-Croatia, Hungary: Buyback of INA from MOL on the account of HEP power utility development7.
-January 2017. / SEE Energy News
+Croatia, Hungary: Buyback of INA from MOL on the account of HEP power utility development, SEE Energy News

 Forced and an unexpected “marriage between INA (Croatian Oil Company) and HEP (Croatian Electric Power Industry)” is one of possible solutions as a way of re-nationalization of the oil company, although there is no exact analysis what would that marriage bring.
 There are two main problems: the first is the issue of energy strategy, and the other – where to find billions for such an undertaking.
 According to the indications coming from the Ministry of Environment and Nature Protection, which requested a new “low-carbon energy strategy” to be made, the basic idea of this document is inconsistent with the plan of creating mega company of HEP and INA.